Christoph16478/iq/iq_c++.md

 - String objects should necessarily be terminated by a null character
 - String objects have a static size
-- String objects have a dynamic size
+- String objects have a dynamic size (true)
 - String objects use extra memory than required

-3 - String objects have a dynamic size.

 ----